Renal Cell Carcinoma subtyping: learning from multi-resolution localization: Introduction

 The correct categorization of the tumor subtype is indeed of major importance, as prognosis and treatment approaches depend on it and on the disease stage.
 For instance, the overall 5-year survival rate significantly differs among the different histological subtypes, being 55–60\% for \gls{ccrcc}, 80–90\% for \gls{prcc} and 90\% for \gls{chrcc}.
-This points out the need for the most accurate subclassification \cite{fenstermaker2020development_AI1, tabibu2019pan_RCC_AI2}.
+This stresses the importance of an accurate subclassification \cite{fenstermaker2020development_AI1, tabibu2019pan_RCC_AI2}.

 Existing literature emphasizes also the critical role of the differential diagnosis between chromophobe and oncocytoma, known to be arduous and prone to errors due to overlapping morphological characteristics in a relevant number of cases \cite{truong2011immunohistochemical_RCC_med1, rosenkrantz2010mri_RCC_diff_diagnosis1, tickoo1998discriminant_RCC_diff_diagnosis2}.